Make faster SNF admission decisions without skipping the review.

 Speed without skipping steps

-Every flag links to the source so staff can verify it.
+Packet-derived findings link to the source and modeled signals show their basis so staff can verify them.
 AdmitScore does not approve payers or replace clinical judgment.

 Common questions about decision speed.